sparkbox/email-lab/README.md

 That's it!
 Sing and dance.
 The email template code is ready for development and testing.

+When you are done with development, you will want to remove the project from Docker.

+Run command `docker-compse down` to remove the docker container.

 ## Grunt

 Grunt is a tool for automating workflow tasks.
 It is configured to easily preview, test and build your templates.